 Permits for Manali – Rohtang Pass Road

-Since 2010, all non-HP vehicles going to Rohtang Pass needs permits which can be obtained free of cost by showing vehicle’s RC and DL copy.
+Since 2010, all vehicles going to Rohtang Pass from Manali side needs permits which can be obtained free of cost by showing vehicle’s RC and DL copy.
 You can use the Kullu Administration official website or you can also use the recently launched mobile app for Rohtang Pass permit in 2018.
 You can check the entire process on how to get Rohtang Pass permit online or using a mobile app.

 Timings of Manali – Rohtang Pass Road

-Have you ever been to Spiti Valley through Hindustan – Tibet Highway or via Manali?
-If yes, please share your view points, suggestions or inputs as comments below, it will help other fellow travellers to plan their own journey on one of the most challenging roads in India or perhaps the world.
+Have you ever been to Spiti Valley through Shimla – Kinnaur or via Manali?
+If yes, please share your viewpoints, suggestions or inputs as comments below and help other fellow travelers to plan their own journey on one of the most challenging roads in India or perhaps the world.
 Calling this road built on top of river bed like conditions, it is nothing but quite an adventure especially when you are not used to such road conditions.

-Are you planning to go to Spiti Valley via Hindustan – Tibet Highway or Manali?
-If yes, please feel free to ask any queries or doubts you have regarding the your plan either in comments section OR in the DoW – Himalayan Travel Community & Forums.
+Are you planning to go to Spiti Valley via Kaza – Manali or Kinnaur Valley?
+If yes, please feel free to ask any questions or doubts you have regarding your plan either in comments section OR my Instagram account.
 I will be happy to reply and discuss them with you.
-Looking forward to your responses 🙂